lsbFlying/resy/README-EN.md

   /**
    * The following usage methods make the useStore of resy equivalent to the native useState of react in effect */
-  // store data storage container privatization const store = useMemo(() => createStore(initialState), []);
+  // privatize the store data storage container const store = useMemo(() => createStore(initialState), []);

   const { count } = useStore(store);